Please note the law offices of O’Connor, Acciani & Levy are no longer accepting Reglan injury claims.

 Many Reglan lawsuits have been settled, but a lot of these settlements have not been made public.
 This includes a settlement of approximately 4,000 lawsuits against Teva Pharmaceuticals, Pliva and Watson Laboratories, companies that manufacture generic versions of the drug.

-The various court rulings on Reglan lawsuits show how complicated defective drug cases can be, and why you should strongly consider working with a Reglan lawyer as you pursue fair compensation.
+The various court rulings on Reglan lawsuits show how complicated defective drug cases can be, and why you should strongly consider working with a Cincinnati attorney as you pursue fair compensation.
 We can review your situation to determine if you can file a lawsuit.

-CONTACT AN ATTORNEY TODAY ABOUT A REGLAN LAWSUIT
+CONTACT A CINCINNATI ATTORNEY TODAY ABOUT A REGLAN LAWSUIT

 Are you suffering from tardive dyskinesia because you took Reglan to relieve nausea or other digestive issues?

 The manufacturer of the drug could be held liable for your medical expenses, lost wages and other damages.
-Contact one of our trusted dangerous drug lawyers for a free consultation to determine all of your legal options.
+Contact one of our trusted Cincinnati Reglan lawyers for a free consultation to determine all of your legal options.

 There is no obligation to pursue a case and we will not charge for our services unless you receive compensation.